Khidirnazar Allakulov

 Khidirnazar Allakulov (Uzbek Latin: Xidirnazar Olloqulov, Uzbek Cyrillic: Хидирназар Оллоқулов; born 1956) is an Uzbek scientist-economist, professor, and dissident.
-He is rector of Termez State University from May 2002 to June 2004.
+He was rector of Termez State University from May 2002 to June 2004.
 In early June 2020, he announced the beginning of the process of creating the Truth and Development Social Democratic Party (TDSDP) in Uzbekistan and his desire to run as a presidential candidate in the next presidential elections in 2021.

-Early life
+Biography

 Allakulov was born in 1956 in the Shurchinsky district of the Surkhandarya, Uzbekistan.
 In 1976-1977, he served in the ranks of the Soviet army on the territory of Czechoslovakia.
 Graduated from the Tashkent Institute of National Economy (now the Tashkent State Economic University).
 After graduation, he stayed to work at this institute in various positions, including a teacher.
 After that, he worked in various positions, including as a teacher, head of the department and vice-rector at the Tashkent Financial Institute.
 Graduated from postgraduate and doctoral studies.
 In 1997, he studied at the Institute for Economic Development of the World Bank in the United States.

 Allakulov is married.
 He has four children and seven grandchildren.